Buttons (The Pussycat Dolls song): Writing and production

 "Buttons" was written and produced by Sean Garrett and Jamal "Polow da Don" Jones, with additional writing by Jason Perry and the group's lead singer Nicole Scherzinger, and additional production by Ron Fair.
 According to Garrett, "Buttons" was conceived in a short amount of time, with Scherzinger in mind saying: "[she] is very sexy so the concept of loosening up her buttons,—every guy would want that and women wouldn't have a problem with guys loosening up their buttons."
 Moreover, he credits PCD executive producer Jimmy Iovine for "[pushing] me to be creative and the more creative I am, the more he likes it."
 Fair and Young Smoke handled the vocal and additional production respectively with Tal Herzberg being credited as a co-producer.
 Herzberg also operated Pro-Tools and engineering along with J.D.
 Andrew and Mike "Angry" Eleopoulos, with the assistance of Ariel Chobaz.

 "Buttons" was mixed by Dave Pensado at the Larrabee Sound Studios in Burbank, California, where the tracks where handed to him at different stages.
 Trans-X Multi plug-in was used on the loop to give it a more transient feeling.
 Scherzinger's lead vocals were processed through Line 6's Echo Farm by adding distortion.
 Pensado wanted to give Scherzinger's voice more edge without the need to scream over the microphone.
 The leads' vocal delay was formed by Tel-ray Variable Delay and is within the 16th range.
 For the effects of the lead vocals, Pensado wanted to minimize the use of effects, and give them a "chorus-like sound" through Waves' Metaflanger.

 "Buttons" was included on PCD as the fifth track.
 Following the success of "Don't Cha" and "Beep", which featured American rappers Busta Rhymes and will.i.am respectively, Snoop Dogg was recruited for its single release.
 Scherzinger confirmed the collaboration at the Grammy Style Studio event in February 2006.
 They first collaborated at the 2005 Radio Music Awards, where the Pussycat Dolls performed "Santa Baby"; as part of the "racy rendition", Snoop Dogg joined them onstage dressed as Santa Claus.

 Music and lyrics

 "Buttons" runs for a total of three minutes and 52 seconds, and is composed in 4/4 time and the key of D minor, with a moderate groove of 102 beats per minute.
-It is a pop and R&B song with elements of hip hop.
+It is an R&B song with elements of hip hop.
 Influenced by Timbaland's early works with Indian music, production consists of Middle Eastern music elements, drum loop, "snaky" synthesizers, electric violin, and percussion.

 The Pussycat Dolls' vocal range spans from the low note of G_{3} to the high note of A_{4}, with members Scherzinger adopting breathy vocals and Melody Thornton providing ad-libs.
 The group takes a submissive stance towards Snoop Dogg who "seems to be as the object of affection for the girls, who ask him to 'loosen up [our] buttons' and to not 'leave [us] asking for more'."